intitni/CopilotForXcodeKit/README.md

 ### 4. Debugging the Extension

 To debug the extension, you have two options: running it directly in Xcode or simply building it.
 There is no practical difference between the two methods, as Xcode does not automatically attach to the extension's process (may be a bug).
-Even with manual attachment, you still can not see the logs.

 Either way, once the extension is built, it will be available in Copilot for Xcode.
+Then you need to enable the extension:

-To enable the extension, click "Extensions" in Copilot for Xcode.app, and click "Select Extensions" to see all available extensions.
-Enable the extension you want to debug.
+- Click "Extensions" in Copilot for Xcode.app.
+- Click "Select Extensions" to see all available extensions.
+- Enable the extension you want to debug.

+After that, the extension process will start to run.
+You can attach to it from Xcode's Debug menu.

 It is recommended to give the debug build a different bundle identifier to prevent conflicts with the release version.

-It is recommended to use OSLog.
-Logs can be viewed in the Console.app.

 When running the extension from Xcode, you will be prompted to choose a target application.
 Please select "Copilot for Xcode.app".